Human Anatomy Lesson 6

 Deep deep back muscles

 - Semispinalis muscle fibers begin in the lower thorax, cross four to six vertebrae, and attach to spinous processes in the thorax, cervical region, and cranium in the occipital region.
 Semispinalis fibers in the thorax originate from transverse processes of T6 to T10 and run to spinous processes of C6 to T4; in the cervical region, fibers originate from the transverse processes of T1 through T5 or T6, and attach to spinous processes of C2 to C5; semispinalis capitis runs from transverse processes of T2 to T6 or T7 and articular processes of C4 to C6, and attaches to the cranium between the superior and inferior nuchal lines of the occipital bone.
-Semispinalis is innervated by the C2 spinal nerve, which is called the greater occipital nerve (see below).
+Semispinalis is innervated by the C2 posterior ramus, which is called the greater occipital nerve (see below).

 - Multifidus muscle fibers are deep to the fibers of semispinalis, originate from multiple heads on the sacrum, posterior superior iliac spine, mammillary processes of lumbar vertebrae, transverse processes of thoracic vertebrae, and articular process of C4 to C7, and sweep upward to attach to the bases of spinous processes of vertebrae from C2 to L5.
-Multifidus fibers therefore span the length of nearly the entire vertebral column, and span between two and four vertebrae from inferior origin to superior attachment.
+Multifidus fibers therefore span the length of nearly the entire vertebral column, and individual fibers run between two and four vertebrae from inferior origin to superior attachment.

 - Rotatores muscle fibers are deep to the semispinalis and multifidus muscle fibers.
 Rotatores fibers pass upward and medially from transverse elements (mammillary, transverse, and articular processes) to spinous processes in the lumbar, thoracic, and cervical regions.
 In general, rotatores muscle fibers are best developed in the thoracic region, spanning one to two vertebrae.
 The fibers of rotatores are so deep that they insert onto the spinous processes where they meet the vertebral laminae.